 AR 7.9.2.
 Operation of radiation sources for industrial applications;

 AR 7.11.1.
-Individual permits for industrial gammagraphy equipment operators;
+Individual permits for industrial scintigraphy equipment operators;

 AR 7.11.2.
-Individual permits for radiation sources operators for industrial application;
+Individual permits for radiation sources operators for industrial applications;

 AR 8.2.1.
 Use of sealed sources in brachytherapy;

 AR 8.2.2.
 Operation of linear accelerators for medical use;